Nearly $k$-distance sets

 Moreover, \eqref{almost} remains valid if in the definition of $M_k(d,n)$ we change the intervals of the form $[t_i,t_i+1]$ to intervals of the form $[t_i,t_i+cn^{1/d}]$ for some constant $c=c(k,d)$. \end{thm}

-We first give the proof of Theorem~\ref{thmak}, that is, we show that \eqref{almost} holds with intervals of the form $[t_i,t_i+cn^{1/d}]$, where $c=c(k,d)$ is a sufficiently small constant, to be specified later.
+We first prove Theorem~\ref{thmak}, that is, we show that \eqref{almost} holds with intervals of the form $[t_i,t_i+cn^{1/d}]$, where $c=c(k,d)$ is a sufficiently small constant, to be specified later.
 The proof of Theorem~\ref{manynearly} is very similar and is actually simpler.
 We sketch the changes needed to be made in order to prove it in the end of this section. +0.1cm